VoltaicHQ/Progress-Sheet-Updater/README.md

 Easily keep track of additional scenarios beyond the scope of the Voltaic Benchmarks through the configuration file.

+## Updating

+If you want to update to a newer release all you have to do is download the newest one.
+Then move the ProgressSheetUpdater.exe over into your old folder.

 ## Quickstart Guide

 ####    This Guide is also available as a [video](https://www.youtube.com/watch?v=awBoG9Jy8CY) (please make sure to check the pinned comment of the video for further information)